368 pp., 6.125 x 9.25, 28 halftones, notes, bibl., index

 About the Author

-Katherine M. Marino is assistant professor of history at the University of California, Los Angeles.
+Katherine M. Marino is associate professor of history at the University of California, Los Angeles.

 For more information about Katherine M. Marino, visit the Author Page.